-We would like to welcome all our new and returning families to Alexander Mackenzie High School.
-We hope that you had an enjoyable, relaxing summer and are looking forward to the new school year.
-For those of you entering our school for the first time, we look forward to working with you as we continue to enhance our learning community together.
-Parents play a vital role in supporting their children's efforts at school and we invite parents to be strong partners in the educational process.
-Each September, schools across York Region District School Board send home a variety of forms for parents/guardians and students covering a wide range of important information.
+We would like to extend a warm welcome to all our new and returning families to Alexander Mackenzie High School.
+We hope that the summer was enjoyable and relaxing, and that you and your family are excited to see your student return to school with all the promise that the new school year brings.

+For those of you arriving at AMHS for the first time, please know that we look forward to working with you as we continue to enhance our learning community together.
+Parents and families play a vital role in supporting their children's efforts at school, and we invite parents and guardians to be strong partners in the educational process.

+Every September, schools across York Region District School Board send home a variety of forms for parents, guardians and students, which cover a wide range of important information to support success at school.
 In order to ensure that these forms reach home and are read, the signatures of a parent or guardian and/or student are required.
 This year, this process is occurring digitally.
-After reading this handbook and the signature forms with your child, kindly sign as indicated and submit the forms, online.
-At Alexander Mackenzie High School, we have a dedicated staff with a strong commitment to student well-being and achievement, and to ensuring the environment is one in which everyone feels safe, welcome and respected.
+After reading this handbook and the signature forms with your child, kindly sign as indicated and submit the forms online.

+At Alexander Mackenzie High School, you will find that we have a dedicated staff with a strong commitment to student well-being and achievement, and to ensuring the environment is one in which everyone feels safe, welcomed, and respected.
 We look forward to working with you throughout the school year.
-Please do not hesitate to contact the school if you have any questions.
-We welcome the opportunity to speak with you.
-We wish you all a happy, safe and successful school year.
+We encourage families to contact the school if you have any questions, as we always welcome the opportunity to speak with you.

+We wish all our students and their families a happy, safe and successful school year.

-Krista Pummell
+Krista Luks